Skip to main content

 Your Fifth Amendment Right Against Self-Incrimination

 Most people have heard the term “pleading the Fifth,” but may not know exactly what it means.
-The phrase refers to the Fifth Amendment of the United States Constitution, and “pleading the Fifth” means taking advantage of the right to not incriminate yourself.
+The phrase refers to the Fifth Amendment of the United States Constitution, and “pleading the Fifth” is a criminal law term meaning taking advantage of the right to not incriminate yourself.
+To not incriminate yourself means you can refuse to answer police or prosecutors’ questions where an answer would admit guilt.

 What Is the Fifth Amendment?

-The Fifth Amendment is a part of the Bill of Rights that guarantees you certain rights if you are ever accused of a crime.
-It protects you against:
+The Fifth Amendment is a part of the Bill of Rights.
+It gives criminal defendants the privilege against self-incrimination.
+It also guarantees you certain rights during criminal proceedings.
+The Fifth Amendment Privilege protects you against:

 • Going to prison, being put to death, or having property confiscated without a trial